stackotter/stackotter-website/articles/norzh-ctf-2021-leet-computer-writeup.md

 ## How we solved it

 For this CTF I was on the Digital Overdose CTF team and my one of my teammates had completed the previous challenge.
 I was looking around the machine for any obviously exploitable things but I couldn't find much at all.
 One of my teammates noticed that the user (e11i0t) already had sudo.
-They ran `sudo -l` and found that the user could only run one file with sudo called `mail_scan.py`. `sudo -l` is quite a useful command that I didn't know about before and I don't think I could have completed the challenge without my teammate introducing it to me.
+They ran `sudo -l` and found that the user could only run one file with sudo called `mail_scan.py`. `sudo -l` is quite a useful command that I didn't know about before and I don't think I could have completed the challenge without my teammate introducing it to me (thanks [@revdev1337](https://twitter.com/revdev1337 "Twitter: @revdev1337")).
 Below is the contents of `mail_scan.py`.

 ```python
 #!/usr/bin/env python3